Business Risks

 - Installing cameras at construction sites to enable real-time remote monitoring of site conditions

-- Promoting efficiency and shortening of administrative work, such as computerization of construction subcontracts, by establishing an environment for Electronic Data Interchange (EDI) systems
+- Promoting efficiency and shortening of administrative work, such as computerization of construction subcontracts, by establishing an environment for Electronic Data Interchange systems

 - Promoting a “four-week, eight-site-closure” schedule to reduce the labor burden on skilled workers